 I listened to the discussion, once again tongue-tied.
 This is fragile ground for me.
 Years after my friend’s confession, I now understand her dilemma on a personal level.
 Too often love is the last thing I feel, even toward those for whom love should flow with ease.

-My struggle isn’t with loving my husband, but the same principles apply.
-Certain relationships are absolute.
-Regardless of emotion, commitments must be honored.
+Some relationships are absolute.
+Regardless of emotion, connections and commitments must be honored.
 Feelings of love oil the gears, but those gears must keep turning even when the oil runs out.
-(Assuming the oil was there in the first place.)

-In my case, it wasn’t.
-In the beginning of this particular relationship, my lack of love shamed and frightened me.
+In one of my difficult relationships, my lack of love shamed and frightened me.
 I did everything I could to force it.
 But sometimes your heart is a petulant toddler.
 It won’t cooperate, and no matter how you try, you cannot will it to change.

 With each disappointment, the same questions churned.
 What is wrong with my heart?
 Why is it so hard to feel love for this person?
 How can I be a child of God – the God who is LOVE – and feel everything but love?